HaroldChen19/HaodongChen.github.io/_pages/about.md

   - /about.html
 ---

 I'm a year-3 undergraduate student from [School of Automation](https://zdhxy.nwpu.edu.cn/), [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).
-And I'm also a research intern of [CityMind Lab](https://citymind.top/) in [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).

 As an EE major student, I have more than a passing interest in artificial intelligence.
-So my research interests include **Computer Vision, Multi-Modal, and Large Language Model(LLM)**.
+My research interests include **Computer Vision, Multi-Modal, and Large Language Model**.

-I am very fortunate to be advised by [Prof. Dian Shao](https://scholar.google.com/citations?user=amxDSLoAAAAJ&hl=en) of SSLab from NPU, and [Prof. Yuxuan Liang](http://yuxuanliang.com/) of CityMind Lab from HKUST(GZ).
+I am very fortunate to be advised by [Prof. Dian Shao](https://scholar.google.com/citations?user=amxDSLoAAAAJ&hl=en) of SSLab from NPU.
+And I was advised by [Prof. Yuxuan Liang](https://scholar.google.com/citations?user=n9cODgcAAAAJ) of [CityMind Lab](https://citymind.top/) from [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).

 I will be applying for my 25FALL PhD, so wish me good luck~